Understanding the Victorian Kitchen

 A wide work aisle allowed access to the central work table from all sides.

-The chief advantage of the arrangement was that multiple cooks could work at the same time without getting in each other's way.
+The advantage of the arrangement was that multiple cooks could work at the same time without getting in each other's way and they could work for hours without fatigue.

 The Victorian kitchen was almost inevitably a multi-cook kitchen.